NWalker4483/Moonbear/README.md

 * cd into [arduino/](arduino/) and run ```ino build; ino upload -p ${port}```.
 This uploads the script to your arduino board.
 * Connect the ```SteeringControlPin```(Pin 9 by default) to the control line for the steering servo.
 * Connect the ```ThrottleControlPin```(Pin 12 by default) to the control line for the blue ESC.

-### Bluetooth

-Just install the Joy Bluetooth Commander from the play store and pair to the HC-06 device within the app by moving the joystick.

 ## Startup

 For either mode it's necessary to power the computer since there is no on or off switch manually plugging and unplugging the RC battery cable is the best way to go about turning the system on and off.